The Remote Learning Plan explained

 Pastoral care and wellbeing

 Our pastoral care continues during term time.
-Counsellor Sophie Bank (Thurs – Fri) and Clinical Psychologist Kerry Schiff (Mon – Wed) are available to talk to via phone and Google Meet.
+Counsellor Sarah Richards (Thurs – Fri) and Clinical Psychologist Kerry Schiff (Mon – Wed) are available to talk to via phone and Google Meet.
 Please email them if you or your family needs them.
 You can also contact the school Nurse Janet Callaghan on 021 442 070 (for non-related COVID-19 matters) and Chaplain Sarah King via email.
 For COVID-19 related health matters please contact the Healthline.

 Our staff are all on board during office hours.
 If you have any questions please touch base with your daughter's teacher (Primary), form teacher/tutor or Dean (Years 7-13), or contact Jo Sherlock Primary Administrator, Jennifer Ioannou Director of Primary or Helen McConnell Head of Preschool via email.